Recursions in Python 3.8

 In this case Trail will deny service and throw a `ParserConstructionError` exception.
 Some pretty polynomial grammars will be lost.

-Posted in Algorithms, Grammars, Langscape, Parsing, TBP, Trail | Leave a comment
+Posted in Algorithms, Grammars, Langscape, Parsing, TBP, Trail | Comments Off on The state of the Trail parser generator

 LL(*) faster than LL(1)?